CBIIT/NCI-DOE-Collab-Pilot2-MuMMI/README.md

 ![MuMMI Overview](Images/mummi_overview.png)

 **Figure 1:** MuMMI overview.
 MuMMI performs massively parallel multiscale simulations using an ML-driven sampling framework.
 The first layer is a macro scale (Dynamic Density Functional Theory \[DDFT\] model) with an overlaid MD simulation of RAS particles.
-MuMMI extracts 30 x 30 nm<sup>2</sup> patches from the 1 x 1 &mu;m<sup>2</sup> macro snapshots and simulates them at the CG MD level.
+The Pilot 2 team extracts 30 x 30 nm<sup>2</sup> patches from the 1 x 1 &mu;m<sup>2</sup> macro snapshots and simulates them at the CG MD level.
 MuMMI runs each selected patch concurrently, occupying available resources as much as possible.

 ## Software Workflow